PasheProject/Pashes.Devs.Site/index.md

 * Publish selected blog posts/articles

 ## First Global Dev Connection Webnair on Edge Computing
 DotConnect is excited to host first Global Dev Connection Webnair on Edge Computing.

-### Edge Computing to Address More Real World Challenges
-With curent panademic situation, digital technologies provide a strong support to continue life as usual where possible.
-Students are participating online classes, doctors are treating patients remotely with more safety, professionals continuing their work from home and the list goes on.
-As usage of internet and computing increased significantly, it is also important to start thinking, designing and utilizing technologies most effectively where possible.

-## Event Registration
-Registration and other details of event will be published soon.
+Event date and topics will be published later.
+But if you can't wait, you can check [here](events/global-dev-con-egde-computing.md) to learn more details.

 ## Becoming a Member User Group
 User groups can apply to become member ogranization.
 Guidelines will be published soon.